jameshfisher/jameshfisher.com/_posts/2018-12-28-a-cat-walk-cycle.md

 ---
-title: "A cat walk cycle"
+title: A cat walk cycle
-tags: ["animation"]
+tags:
+  - animation
 ---

 I spent a few hours trying my hand at a "walk cycle".